 - Giving and Taking Marital Advice

 The course is taught using a combination of weekly live sessions, pre-recorded audio lessons, required reading material, personality questionnaires, quizzes, self-study drills, and office hours with Ustadha Hedaya Hartford.
 The pre-recorded audio and reading material for the week must be covered prior to attending the week’s live session.

 Weekly Time Commitment

-The course requires an estimated 3 to 5 hours per week outside the live session to listen to pre-recorded lectures do the required reading.
+The course requires an estimated 5 to 8 hours per week outside the live session to listen to pre-recorded lectures and do the required reading.

 The required text for this course is Initiating and Upholding an Islamic Marriage by Hedaya Hartford, and Your Islamic Marriage Contract by Hedaya Hartford and Ashraf Muneeb.
 Ustadha Hedaya also provides an extensive recommended reading list as well as counseling and coaching contact resources.
 Students shall also read and listen to numerous articles over the duration of the course.